Catapult Education™ Speakers Bureau

 • Treatment options for temporization post-ortho

 In anterior shade matching and smile design cases proper laboratory communication is critical to success.
-This webinar will discuss and show all the information that should be included and sent to the lab.
+This course will discuss and show all the information that should be included and sent to the lab.
 The importance of good photography and great provisionals will be emphasized and demonstrated.
 Additionally, all communication tools will be discussed individually.

 Learning Objectives: